Ebazhanov/linkedin-skill-assessments-quizzes/adobe-photoshop/adobe-photoshop-quiz.md

 - [x] The spot Healing Brush tool needs a source point, but the Healing Brush automatically samples pixel nearby.
 - [ ] The Healing Brush tool does not match texture, lighting, shading, or transparency of the sampled pixels, but the Healing Brush tool blends texture, light, shading and transparency of pixels nearby.
 - [ ] The Healing Brush tool needs a source point, but the Spot Healing Brush automatically samples pixels nearby.

+#### Q106.
+The options bar, which is normally above the canvas, is not visible.
+Where would you go to reopen it?

+- [ ] Window > Options
+- [x] View > Show > Show extra options
+- [ ] Window > Tool Presets
+- [ ] Edit > Toolbar

+#### Q107.
+What i the best way to save multiple full-size images into a single PDF?

+- [x] Use the PDF Presentation command
+- [ ] Check to see if you have Acrobat DC Installed
+- [ ] Save each PDF separately first and the combine them
+- [ ] Click File > Export > Export Layers to Files

+#### Q108.
+Which panel allow you to record commands for future playback on another image?

+- [x] Actions
+- [ ] Inspector
+- [ ] Scripts
+- [ ] Layers

+#### Q109.
+How do you nondestructively use the Clone Stamp tool on a rasterized layer?

+- [x] Create a new layer above it and set the Clone Stamp tool's Sample setting to Current & below
+- [ ] Add a Photo Filter adjustment layer above the layer.
+Then use the Clone Stamp Toool.
+- [ ] Convert it ot a Smart Object.
+Then use the Clone Stampa Tool
+- [ ] While the layer selected, set the Clone Stamp tool's Sample setting to Current & Below.

+#### Q110.
+What must you do to use Version History?

+- [ ] Go to the Timeline
+- [ ] From the History panel flyout menu, select Version History
+- [ ] Click File > Version History to enable it
+- [x] Save as a cloud document

+#### Q111.
+Which set of tools has a content-aware mode?

+- [ ] Perspective Crop
+- [x] Patch
+- [ ] Marquee
+- [ ] Lasso